matrix-org/matrix-spec-proposals/proposals/3230-spaces_top_level_order.md

 }
 ````

 Where `order` is a string that will be compared using lexicographic order.
+Spaces with
-Spaces with no order should appear last and be ordered using the roomID.
+no order should appear last and be ordered using the roomID.

+`orders` which are not strings, or do not consist solely of ascii characters in the range \x20 (space) to \x7E (~),
+or consist of more than 50 characters, are forbidden and the field should be ignored if received.)

-Order is defined as a `string` and not a `float` as in room tags, as recommanded because it was not very successful.
+Order is defined as a `string` and not a `float` as in room tags, as recommended because it was
+not very successful (Caused infinite problems when we first did it due to truncation and rounding
+and ieee representation quirks).

+__Recommended algorithm to compute mid points:__

+In order to find mid points between two orders strings, the `order` string can be considered as
+a base N number where N is the length of the allowed alphabet.
+So the string can be converted
+to a base 10 number for computation and mid point computation, then converted back to base N.

+In order to compare strings of different sizes, the shortest string should be padded
+with \x20 (space) to \x7E (~).

 ## Client recommendations:

 After moving a space (e.g via DnD), client should limit the number of room account data update.
-For example if the space is moved between two other spaces, just update the moved space order by appending a new character to the previous space order string
+For example if the space is moved between two other spaces with orders, just update the moved space order by
+computing a mid point between the surrounding orders.

+If the space is moved after a space with no order, all the previous spaces should be then ordered,
+and the computed orders should be choosen so that there is enough gaps in between them to facilitate future
+re-order.

-Re numbering (i.e change all spaces `m.space.order` account data) should be avoided as much as possible, as the updates might not be atomic for other clients and would makes spaces jump around.
+Re numbering (i.e change all spaces `m.space.order` account data) should be avoided as much as possible,
+as the updates might not be atomic for other clients and would makes spaces jump around.

 ## Potential issues

 Spreading the order information across all spaces account data is making order changes not atomic.

-Order string could grow infinitly and reach a hard limit, it might be needed to re-number when order string are too big.
+Order string could grow infinitly and reach a hard limit, it might be needed to re-number
+when order string are too big.

 ## Future considerations

-__Space Pinning__: The room `m.space_order` content could be extended by adding categories like `pinned`
+__Space Pinning__: The room `m.space_order` content could be extended by adding categories like `pinned`.

-__Space Folder__: In order to save vertical space, content could be extended to define folders and space with same folder could be represented as a single entry in the space pannel.
+__Space Folder__: In order to save vertical space, content could be extended to define folders
+and space with same folder could be represented as a single entry in the space pannel.
 On tap would expand the pannel.

 ## Alternatives